Maleny Dairies a family day out for kids of all ages! UPDATED REVIEW

 Maleny Dairies is an independent, family run business, Keith & Sonya Hopper run the farm, Ross & Sally Hopper own the factory, Harold & Dorothy Hopper their parents, still live on the farm where Harold grew up milking Guernseys.

 Maleny Dairies is an excellent family outing and only a short drive from Brisbane!
 Maleny Dairies run tours for the public from Monday to Saturday at 10am, 11:30am, 1pm and 2:30pm.
 If you attend the afternoon tour, you get to watch the cows being milked.
 The cost of the tour is $11 per person for anyone 2yrs and over, and each tour takes around 1.5 hours.
-To book a tour, you can call Maleny Dairies on 07 5494 2392, or go to their website and use the booking form
+To book a tour, you can call Maleny Dairies on 07 5494 2392, or go to their website.

 About the Farm Tour at Maleny Dairies